libremfg/PackML-MQTT-Simulator/README.md

 The tick speed of the simulation in milliseconds.
 This is optional.
 Default is 1000.

+### PACKML_INITIAL_START_STATE

+Optional environment variable can be set to any valid state to start the simulator in an alternate state.
+When unset defaults to 'clearing' state.
+For example set `PACKML_INITIAL_START_STATE=starting` to have the simulated machine auto-start.

 ## Enterprise Simulation

 Use docker-compose to simulate multiple independent lines at once.
 E.g.